Arraval-rs/BloobsAdventureIdleCalculators/README.md

-# Nuxt Minimal Starter
+# Bloobs Adventure Idle Calculators

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+The page is live at

 ## Setup